About the Section

-This inaugural forum was designed by the IAPP Privacy Engineering Section Advisory Board, comprised of academics, government and industry experts in privacy engineering and technology.
-At this early stage, the Advisory Board members will help develop the section itself, providing strategic input and driving content for its programs and activities.
+The forums are designed by the IAPP Privacy Engineering Section Advisory Board, which is comprised of academics, government and industry experts in privacy engineering and technology.
+Advisory Board members help develop the section itself, providing strategic input and driving content for its programs and activities.
 See all advisory boards.

 Hear From a 2018 Privacy Engineering Section Forum Speaker

 How Lea Kissner ensures user privacy at Google